 All soil blockers from West Coast Seeds

-If you’ve made it to the end of this article, then we applaud you!
+If you’ve made it to the end of this article, then I applaud you!

 This is a long guide covering all of the seed starting options out there.
-We hope that you don’t feel to overwhelmed, and know that you can slowly build up your equipment setup.
-You do not need to get it all at once, and growing in pots with a Rubbermaid tray, on a windowsill is still an amazing way to learn to grow!
+I hope that you don’t feel too overwhelmed, and know that you can slowly build up your equipment setup.
+You don’t need to get it all at once, and growing in pots with a Rubbermaid tray, on a windowsill is still an amazing way to learn to grow!